- 1. What if… I don’t have an identity document?

 (c) ID documents and children

 In principle there is no distinction between a child and a parent in terms of the ID requirements.
-The Home Office wants the child to get an ID document and then apply (or have an application made on their behalf) using the standard process, using a smartphone app to scan the document.
+The Home Office wants the child to get an ID document and then apply (or have an application made on their behalf) as normal, using a smartphone app to scan the document.
 We’ve made a YouTube video showing how children’s applications work.

 Depending on the country, it may not be possible at this stage to get an ID document for a child by the 30 June deadline.
 If that is the case for your EU citizen child, then — as we’re advising for adults — you should contact the Resolution Centre, request a paper application form and make the application using the child’s birth certificate instead.
 It may be that the Home Office will still ask for ID, delaying a decision on the application until that can be sourced, but at least the application will have been lodged in time.